Signal Processing Meets SGD: From Momentum to Filter: Method

-Finally, we provide the convergence property of SGDF as shown in \hyperref[the5]{Theorem 3.2} and \hyperref[the6]{Theorem 3.3}.
-The assumptions are common and standard when analyzing the convergence of convex and non-convex functions via SGD-based methods~\cite{chen2018convergence, kingma2014adam,2019On}.
-Proofs for convergence in convex and non-convex cases are provided in \hyperref[convex]{Appendix B} and \hyperref[non-convex]{Appendix C}, respectively.
-In the convergence analysis, the assumptions are relaxed and the upper bound is reduced due to the estimation gain introduced by SGDF, promoting faster convergence.
+Finally, we provide the convergence property of SGDF as shown in Theorem~\ref{main_convex} and Theorem~\ref{main_non_convex}.
+The assumptions are common and standard when analyzing the convergence of convex and non-convex functions via SGD-based methods~\cite{chen2018convergence, kingma2014adam,reddi2018convergence}.
+Proofs for convergence in convex and non-convex cases are provided in Appendix~\ref{convex} and Appendix~\ref{non-convex}, respectively.

 \begin{theorem}{(Convergence in convex optimization)} Assume that the function \( f_t \) has bounded gradients, \( \Vert\nabla f_t(\theta)\Vert_2 \leq G \), \( \Vert\nabla f_t(\theta)\Vert_\infty \leq G_\infty \) for all \( \theta \in \mathbb{R}^d \) and distance between any \( \theta_t \) generated by SGDF is bounded, \( \Vert\theta_n - \theta_m\Vert_2 \leq D \), \( \Vert\theta_m - \theta_n\Vert_\infty \leq D_\infty \) for any \( m, n \in \{1, ..., T\} \), and \( \beta_1, \beta_2 \in [0, 1) \).
 Let \( \alpha_t = \alpha/\sqrt{t} \).
 SGDF achieves the following guarantee, for all \( T \geq 1 \):